 If you’re like me you’ve probably been inundated with posts on social media and mommy blogs all raving about how amazing the Instant Pot is.
 I finally had to try it for myself to see what all the hype was about.
 In this review we’ll go over the pros and cons of ownership as well as give a general overview of what you can achieve with this kitchen appliance of the future.

-The exterior of the Instant Pot is unmistakably cool, it looks like something out of the Jetsons, it features a sleek brushed stainless steel exterior, and heavy duty plastic construction, it’s built like a tank and that is important given it’s task of super pressurizing your food at extreme temperatures.
-The interior mirror finish pot is removable and features measurements by the quart on the inside.
+The exterior of the Instant Pot is unmistakably cool, it looks like something out of the Jetsons, it features a sleek brushed stainless steel exterior, and heavy duty construction, it’s built like a tank and that is important given it’s task of pressurizing your food at extreme temperatures.
+The interior mirror finish stainless steel pot is removable and features measurements by the quart on the inside.

 Cooking with Pressure